 The next thing that occurs in such a frenzied market is a testing of professionalism amongst those who serve the home selling and home buying industry.
 Yes, I’m talking about the Realtors®, myself included, who are only rewarded upon the successful sale of the home.
 Even as I mentioned buyers being willing to put forth multiple offers until they finally get a home, I could feel a little shudder in my own bones knowing that I must, to best serve my client, be willing to show many homes, and write many offers, before I see my own payday with that client.
 I remember the first time I experienced a home seller via their agent ‘collecting’ offers for a few days before reviewing them, encouraging a bidding war.
 My team Buyer Specialist, who was working with that client, was livid.
 I was not thrilled, but truly more intrigued than upset.
 A new dynamic had entered the real estate marketplace.
 For home sellers, of which I represent many, this truly is a very smart way to sell when the market conditions support it.
 I now utilize that technique in service of my home sellers when indicated, and have great success with it.
 But if four offers show up on one property, there will be three unhappy parties when the dust settles.
 And those three parties are represented by agents who are equally unhappy, and sometimes quite ungracious losers.
 Ironically, sometimes even the winning party becomes resentful that they had to pay a premium to win the bid.
 And they’ve been known to try to take it out on the home seller by way of excessive demands on inspection, and even backing out of the deal a week or two later.
 Statistically 1-in-5 contracts will crash.
 Back to start.
 Do not collect $200.

 This brings me to the subject of patience that home sellers might consider employing for their own part.
 There is a longtime dynamic between homebuyers and home sellers that becomes exacerbated in a fast-moving market.
 And that is that homebuyers are almost always concerned that they might be paying too much, while at the very same time the home seller is concerned that they might have sold too cheap.
 Greed, on either side of the equation, is guaranteed to stress a transaction, and increase the odds that it might fail.
 And a failed transaction is simply a lose-lose proposition, wasting much time, energy, and money.
 I have to say I’ve been graced with a preponderance of clients who really just want what’s fair, with their initial and actual objective kept in focus, which is to purchase a good home for their needs, or sell their current home at a decent price so they may go on to what’s next for them.
 I’d like to think my counseling plays a constructive part in that attitude.
 But I’m also willing to accept that I may just be that blessed.
+I recommend my clients to make sure to keep their house clean and get minor refinements done before they could sell their house as doing this increased its price.
+You can also check out EnvironmentalPestControl if you want to get a pest control done before putting your house on the market as this may help you justify your selling price.

 As in all of life, there are things that we can control and things we cannot.
 Control itself is a deceptive concept, and perhaps we’d be wise to strive for good management rather than the illusion of control.
 After all, much of the frustration that people experience has more to do with unreasonable expectations than actual calamity.
 A friend of mine has reminded me that “expectations are but premeditated resentments.”
 Think about that.
 Another friend, and mentor, when asked why people do the things they do, replied, “for their reasons.”
 Patience, I’ve learned, comes with wisdom, and so, while knowledge and expertise are extremely beneficial in my business, as in any, I will defer to wisdom every chance I get.
 Here’s to Happy Homes!